zilliztech/milvus-backup/README.md

 ## Delete
 Delete backup by name.

-## Load
+## Restore
-Load backup by name, will recreate the collections in the cluster and recover the data through bulkload.
-For more details about Bulkload, please see:
+Restore backup by name, will recreate the collections in the cluster and recover the data through bulkinsert.
+For more details about BulkInsert, please see:

-Bulkloads will be done by partition.
-Currently we don't support concurrent load.
+BulkInserts will be done by partition.
+Currently we don't support concurrent BulkInserts.

 # Development